7 Day Portugal Itinerary | Porto, Douro Valley, Lisbon

 Day 2 in Lisbon

-This day is sure to be memorable with a visit to Pena Palace.
-One of the most colorful castles in Europe and a personal favorite of mine!
+This day is sure to leave an impression with a visit to Pena Palace, one of the most colorful castles in Europe (and one of my favorites).

 If you've had enough of Lisbon, there's plenty to keep you busy in and around Sintra.
 Or you might consider joining a tour that combines several worthwhile stops that would be difficult to do on your own.